-Omitted Budget Constraint Bias in Single-Unit Demand Models and Implications for Competitive Pricing and Targeting
+Omitted Budget Constraint Bias and Implications for Competitive Pricing

-Keywords: category budgets, demand estimation, competitive pricing, choice-based conjoint, Bayesian inference
+Keywords: budget restrictions, demand estimation, competitive pricing, choice-based conjoint, Bayesian inference

 Suggested Citation: Suggested Citation